 - Do not allow kids to swim in large waves or undertows.
 If they are caught in one, they should swim parallel to the shore or should tread water and call a lifeguard for help.

 - When a child is missing and water is nearby, always check there first.
 Surviving a drowning depends on a quick rescue and restarting breathing as soon as possible.

 - If you believe the child may have suffered a neck injury, possibly from diving, keep the child on their back and brace the neck and shoulders with your hands and forearms to help keep the neck from moving until emergency help arrives.
-This type of immobilization minimizes further injury to the spine and is best done by someone who is trained in the technique.
 Keep the child still and speak in calm tones to keep the child comforted.
 Continue to watch for adequate breathing.